MMMZZZZ/Jellyfin-Migrator/README.md

 	* Some of them are fairly straight-forward.
 Others, especially if you migrate to a different target than I did, require you to compare your old and new Jellyfin installation to figure out which files and folders end up where.
 Again, keep in mind that Docker may remap some of these which must be taken into account.
 * `fs_path_replacements`: "Undoing" the Docker mapping.
 This dictionary is used to figure out the actual location of the new files in the filesystem.
 In my case f.ex. `cache`, `log`, `data`, ... were mapped by Docker to `/config/cache`, `/config/log`, `/config/data` but those folders are actually placed in the root directory of this Docker container.
 This dictionary also lists the paths to all media files, because access to those is needed as well even if you don't copy them with this script.
 * `original_root`: original root directory of the Jellyfin database.
 On Windows this should be `C:\ProgramData\Jellyfin\Server`.
 * `source_root`: root directory of the database to migrate.
-This can (but doesn't need to be) different than `original_root`.
+This can (but doesn't need to) be different than `original_root`.
 Meaning, you can copy the entire `orignal_root` folder to some other place, specify that path here and run the script (f.ex. if you want to be 100% sure your original database doesn't get f*ed up.
 Unless you force the script it's read-only on the source but having a backup never hurts, right?).
 * `target_root`: target folder where the new database is created.
 This definitely should be another directory.
 It doesn't have to be the final directory though.
 F.ex.
 I specified some folder on my Windows system and copied that to my Linux server once it was done.
-* `todo_list`: list of files that need to be processed.
+* `todo_list_paths`, `todo_list_id_paths`, `todo_list_ids`: lists of files that need to be processed.
 This script supports `.db` (SQLite), `.xml`, `.json` and `.mblink` files.
-The given list should work for "standard" Jellyfin instances.
+The given lists should work for "standard" Jellyfin instances.
 However, you might have some plugins that require additional files to be processed.
-	* The entries in the python file should be mostly self-explanatory.
+	* The list and their entries are documented in the Python file and / or should be self-explanatory.

 ### Test it

 * Run the script.
 Can easily take a few minutes.
 	* To run the script (on Windows), open a CMD/PowerShell/... window in the folder with the python file (SHIFT + right click => open PowerShell here).
 Type `python jellyfin_migrator.py` and hit enter.
 Linux users probably know how to do it anyways.
 	* Carefully check the log file for issues (See [Troubleshooting](#troubleshooting)).
-* As a first check after the script has finished, you can search through the new database with any search tool (f.ex.
-Agent Ransack) for some of the old paths.
+* As a first check after the script has finished, you can search through the new database for some of the old paths with any [search tool](#installation) that supports searching through file _contents_ (not only file names like the windows search).
 Assuming you omitted all the cache and log files there shouldn't be any hits.
 Well, except for the SQLite `.db` files.
 Apparently there's some sort of "lazy" updating which does not remove the old values entirely.
 * Copy the new database to your new server and run Jellyfin.
 Check the logs.
 	* If there's any file system related error message there's likely something wrong.
 Either your `path_replacements` don't cover all paths, or some files ended up at places where they shouldn't be.
 I had multiple issues related to the Docker path mapping; took me a few tries to get the files where Docker expects them such that Jellyfin can actually see and access them.